Baraye: Grammy Award win

-Answering to a Billboard question about the meaning of a Grammy for Baraye for the Iranians, Iranian American Grammy winning electronic musician and producer Dubfire said that it "will undoubtedly embolden the revolutionaries in Iran."
+Answering a Billboard question about the meaning of a Grammy for Baraye for the Iranians, Iranian American Grammy-winning electronic musician and producer Dubfire said that it "will undoubtedly embolden the revolutionaries in Iran".

 On February 5, 2023, Baraye became the first song ever to be awarded with a Grammy for Best Song for Social Change.
-The award was presented by Jill Biden in absence of Hajipour.
+The award was presented by Jill Biden in the absence of Hajipour.

-In response to his win, and after months of silence, Hajipour posted on his Instagram account "We won."
+In response to his win, and after months of silence, Hajipour posted on his Instagram account "We won".